 Images about time became important symbols in the book.
 The opening photograph of the book sequence is of a traditional-type town clock in Foxton.
 In the introduction Gregory O’Brien wrote of this image: “We arrive at the first photograph in this series at 4.18pm-as registered on the Foxton town clock, which hovers at the centre of the image like a sun or moon….Time presides over the first image as, more obliquely, it does over all the subsequent photographs.”

 Later in the book, in the section that deals with places that have been changed or transformed through development, there’s an image of a town clock from Wanaka.

-To buy the book go to Lopdell House Gallery or ask for it at Unity Books, Wheelers, the University bookshops and other independent bookshops nationally.
+To buy the book ask at independent bookshops nationally or Photospace Gallery.
 For print orders contact Photospace Gallery, Wellington.

-Stories and reviews about Old New World are appearing.
+Stories and reviews about Old New World –

 Here’s a link to my interview with Kathryn Ryan on RNZ Nine to Noon.

 Stories are in North and South (June/July 2012), Your Weekend (Dominion Post/Stuff, 7 July) and photographs/writing in Booknotes (Autumn/Winter 2012) and Takahe (December 2012).
 Wellington poet Janis Freegard has posted this interview with me on her blog.

 Reviews have appeared in the print issues of DPhoto (June/July 2012), Landscape Architecture NZ (June 2012)